cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/advance-retrieve-config.md

 ### priority?: number & requestType

 Using combination of requestType (thumbnail, prefetch, interaction) and priority (the lower the higher) you can effectively prioritize the requests.
-For example, you can set the priority of the initial images to be higher than the rest of the images.
+For example, you can set the priority of the initial images to be higher (lower number) than the rest of the images.
 This will ensure that the initial images are retrieved first in the queue.

 ```js
 stages: [